 Narrated by Academy Award nominated actor Liam Neeson.

-Now screening in 175+ planetariums worldwide, the award-winning Dynamic Earth explores the inner workings of Earth’s great life support system: the global climate.
+Now screening in over 200 planetariums worldwide, the award-winning Dynamic Earth explores the inner workings of Earth’s great life support system: the global climate.

 With visualizations based on satellite monitoring data and advanced supercomputer simulations, this cutting-edge production follows a trail of energy that flows from the Sun into the interlocking systems that shape our climate: the atmosphere, oceans, and the biosphere.